TritonDataCenter/rfd/rfd/0157/README.md

   since the CM was reviewed
 - during incident response, before taking corrective action (ideally; in practice, this will be a judgment call by the incident responders)
+- on some basis (e.g., weekly) to ensure that outdated NTOs are closed.

 It's recommended that we call operators' attention to active NTOs by linking to a list of them in the message-of-the-day on all headnodes.

-It's also recommended that a person be designated to review open NTOs on a regular basis (e.g., weekly) to make sure outdated NTOs are closed.

-## Criteria for NTOs

-XXX

-- time-limited (at least 1 week?)
-- differing from stock deployment
-- likely to affect an operator responding to incidents or performing maintenance

 ## Examples